scala/scala-lang/README.md

 There are two ways to run Jekyll to build the site:

+* using globally installed Jekyll and accompanying gems
 * using Bundler, so Jekyll and accompanying gems are installed only inside this directory
-* using globally installed Jekyll and accompanying gems

-The latter method is the one currently actually used on scala-lang.org, but the former method may be more convenient for users who are comfortable using Bundler and who don't want anything else installed system-wide.
+The former method is the one currently actually used on scala-lang.org.
+The latter method may be more convenient for users who are comfortable using Bundler and who don't want anything else installed system-wide.

-### Building with Bundler
+### Building with global Jekyll

+Install Jekyll 1.5.1 on your system using RubyGems:

+    gem install jekyll -v 1.5.1

-`cd` into the directory where you cloned this repository, then install the required gems with `bundle install`.
-This will automatically put the gems into `./bundle-vendor/bundle`.
+After cloning, cd into the directory where you cloned this repository and run:

-Start the server in the context of the bundle:

-    bundle exec jekyll serve
+    jekyll serve

 and watch the output.
 You should see something like: